 - Co-signers on a loan potentially acquiring your debt

 - Only temporary stays on your house foreclosure

 How to File for Chapter 7 Bankruptcy in WARMINSTER

-As your representation, we start the filing process by getting a better understanding of which bankruptcy plan is best for you
+As your representation, we start the filing process by getting a better understanding of which bankruptcy plan is best for you and your case.

-- Your tax returns
+- Tax returns